 The pruning methods which are adapted to such forest management as these are as follows: one is the pruning of leaving the same length of tree crown through stand, and the other is the pruning whose intensity is individually different; that is, the rate of the removal is large in large trees and small in small trees.
 Generally in these pruning methods, the trees in the large class are pruned from an earlier time than those in the small class, and the latter or at least the last pruning is carried out at one time in all trees.
 The reason is that in the pruning of leaving the same length of tree crown, pruning is not made on the trees in the small class until their crown length reaches a marginal length, and in the pruning whose intensity is individually different, mildest pruning is often no pruning.
-When the aim is to get uniform trees earlier, the pruning in which the rate of the removal is large in large trees and small in small trees shall be adopted, but in general, the pruning of leaving the small trees shall be adopted, but in general, the pruning of leaving the small trees shall be adopted, but in general, the stand structure has become uniform, this method more or less equals the pruning of up to the same height.
+When the aim is to get uniform trees earlier, the pruning in which the rate of the removal is large in large trees and small in small trees shall be adopted, but in general, the pruning of leaving the small trees shall be adopted, but in general, the pruning of leaving the same length of tree crown seems to be more easy to practice and after the stand structure has become uniform, this method more or less equals the pruning of up to the same height.